bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 image:
   cover: images/ethereum-mining-on-windows-10/cover.jpg
   header: images/ethereum-mining-on-windows-10/header.jpg
-published: false
+published: true
 ---
 <!--excerpt.start-->
-The value of my Nvidia's GPU is not only great on Deep Learning researches, to fulfill my professional ambitions; it also allows me to experience virtual-reality with an Oculus Rift.
-As it turns out the modern graphics cards are very good at mining crypto-currency, such as Ethereum, so I can profit from my current hardware setup.
+The value of dedicated GPU is going beyond the needs of gaming, it is proven to fulfill the professional needs for Deep Learning researches.
+As it turns out the modern graphics cards are very good at achieving the framerate requirements for virtual-reality.
+To our biggest surprise, GPU is profitable at mining crypto-currency again, such as Ethereum, so we can profit from my current hardware setup.
+This article will run through the basic mining knowledge, and guides how to setup a Windows 10's machine with a GPU to do Ethereum mining.
 <!--excerpt.end-->

 ## Bitcoin Mining History
-A few years ago, after reading the paper by pseudonym author "Satoshi Nakamoto" on [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) describing a distributed trust solution to the open network, I felt the chill of computational beauty on it's concepts and solutions.
-I decided to try out mining the Bitcoin purely for the purpose of understanding the technology.
-The value of Bitcoin is approximately $120 USD at 2013, which is impressive for it's growth from no value within a short time.
+A few years ago, after reading the paper by pseudonym author "Satoshi Nakamoto" on [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) describing a distributed trust solution to the open network, the sense of computational beauty about it's concepts and solutions propelled my interest to try out Bitcoin mining.
+The value of Bitcoin is approximately $120 USD at 2013, which is impressive for it's growth from zero value within a short few years of Bitcoin invention.

 To reduce the risk of the adventure, like everyone at that time, we started out by utilizing the gaming GPU to reach a profitable hashrate (to be explained later).
 The profitability is measured by how much coin value that you generated against how much electricity that you paid.
 If the coin value is higher then the cost of electricity, you are in a profitable mining business, excluding the initial equipment cost.
 The original Bitcoin hashing algorithm (SHA256), performing a complex but fixed sequence of operation can be replaced by ASIC (Application Specific Integrated Circuit) dedicated hardware.
 The computation speed and power efficiency of ASIC essentially killed the profitability of using GPU based mining quickly.
-In order to stay in the Bitcoin mining game, I follow Adafruit instruction to build a [Raspberry Pi Bitcoin Miner](https://learn.adafruit.com/piminer-raspberry-pi-bitcoin-miner/initial-setup-and-assembly), which can hash at 2 GH/s with extremely low power consumption (see the following picture).
+In order to stay in the Bitcoin mining game, Adafruit's instruction to build a [Raspberry Pi Bitcoin Miner](https://learn.adafruit.com/piminer-raspberry-pi-bitcoin-miner/initial-setup-and-assembly), which can hash at 2 GH/s with extremely low power consumption (see the following picture), will keep mining alive for a little longer.

 ![Raspberry Pi Mining Rig running at 2 GH/s]({{ site.baseurl }}images/ethereum-mining-on-windows-10/Bitcoin_RaspberryPi_Mining_Rig.jpg)